tmaquaponics/tmaquaponics.github.io/_posts/2025-02-10-filtration.md

 Anoxic aerobic anaerobic

-### Projects

-**DIY box filter**

-**20 gallons setup**
+### Filtering a 20 gallons aquarium

-20 gallons aquarium is the perfect size to start fishkeeping.
+A 20 gallons aquarium is the perfect size to start fishkeeping.
 It is big enough for small fish and small enough that you can put it everywhere.

 To filter the tank, you first need to specify what you want to do with it :
 Do you want to setup a natural aquarium?
 A breeding project?
 An aquascaping tank?
-Or do you want to raise shrimp ?
+Or maybe you want to keep some shrimp ?

 If you want to use the tank for breeding fish, say [molly fish](https://tmaquaponics.github.io/2025/02/08/molly-fish.html){:target="_blank"}, then we suggest the following options :

-1. A bare bottom tank with a sponge or box filter.
-No substrate means the tank is easier to clean, but you get particles floating around in the water all the time (the fish will constantly stir up detritus that collects at the bottom) and the sponge filter will get dirty quicker.
+1. A bare bottom tank with a sponge or box filter : no substrate means the tank is easier to clean.
+However, you will get particles floating around in the water all the time (the fish will constantly stir up detritus that collects at the bottom) and the sponge filter will get dirty quicker.
 A gravel bottom will collect fish waste and your sponge filter will remain operational for a longer period of time before requiring any cleaning.
 But, you will also have to clean the gravel from time to time.
 2. An undergravel filter.
 3. A HOB filter.
 It is easy to setup and clean, and you have access to all the corners of your tank.
 For our use case, it can be used as a complementary filtration in case you want to stock up the tank.

 > You can combine an undergravel filter with a sponge or HOB filter to get the benefits of both.

-<ins>Seeding and cycling your tank</ins>
+**Seeding and cycling your tank**

 Seeding and cycling are a common practice in the hobby when setting up a new aquarium.
-It takes about a month for the beneficial bacteria to colonize your tank and media, so we want to take some from an established tank to jump start that process and reduce the time before we can put fish in our tank.
+It takes about a month for the beneficial bacteria to colonize your tank and media.
+What we want is to take some media from an established tank to jump start that process and reduce the time before we can put fish in our tank.

 You can seed and aquarium using different methods :